Megisto (mythology)

 In Greek mythology, Megisto (Μεγιστώ) is, in some accounts, another form for Callisto, the mother of Arcas by Zeus.
 She was also called Themisto, daughter of Inachus.

 Family

 Megisto was of royal blood due to her father being Ceteus, son of King Lycaon of Arcadia.

 Mythology

-Like Callisto, Megisto suffered the same fate like hers in which she was transformed as well into a bear.
-Her father, Ceteus, is represented in the sky as the Kneeler as he seems to be kneeling on one knee, lamenting her daughter's fate and holding up outstretched hands to heaven, asking for the gods to restore her to him.
+Like Callisto, Megisto suffered the fate of being transformed into a bear.
+Her father, Ceteus, is represented in the sky as the Kneeler as he seems to be kneeling on one knee, lamenting his daughter's fate and holding up outstretched hands to heaven, asking for the gods to restore her to him.